-Lenabasum is an oral medicine that mimics the effects of endocannabinoids (an endocannabinoid-mimetic).
-Endocannabinoids are naturally-occurring chemicals in the body that are involved in regulating appetite, metabolism, mood, pain, and inflammation.
+Lenabasum is an oral endocannabinoid-mimetic — a compound that mimics the effects of endocannabinoids.
+Endocannabinoids are naturally-occurring chemicals that play a role in regulating appetite, metabolism, mood, pain, and inflammation.

-Preclinical studies done on human lung cells obtained from patients with cystic fibrosis showed that lenabasum stopped the production of two crucial pro-inflammatory cytokines or cell-signaling molecules that trigger inflammation called tumor necrosis factor alpha and interleukin-6.
+Preclinical studies on human lung cells from patients with cystic fibrosis showed that lenabasum stopped the production of two crucial pro-inflammatory cytokines (cell-signaling molecules that trigger inflammation) called tumor necrosis factor alpha and interleukin-6.

-The drug also is being tested in Phase 2 clinical trials as a potential treatment for other diseases such as scleroderma (NCT02465437), dermatomyositis (NCT02466243), and systemic lupus erythematosus (NCT03093402) in which inflammation also is linked to disease progression.
+Researchers are testing lenabasum in Phase 2 clinical trials as a potential treatment for other diseases such as scleroderma (NCT02465437 and NCT03398837), dermatomyositis (NCT02466243), and systemic lupus erythematosus (NCT03093402) in which inflammation also is linked to disease progression.